How to Become a Activity Coordinator in a Day Centre

 Essential Skills:

-• Organisation: Planning and managing multiple activities and resources effectively.
+• Organisation: Plan and manage multiple tasks and resources well.

-• Empathy and Patience: Understanding and supporting the needs of participants.
+• Empathy and Patience: Understand and support participants’ needs.

-• Adaptability: Flexibility to adjust activities to suit different abilities and preferences.
+• Adaptability: Adjust activities for different abilities and preferences.

 Qualifications